Camino del Norte: Day 18 – San Esteban de Leces to La Isla

 Starting out from San Esteban

 I woke up around seven, with my legs feeling a little tired from the long hill climbs the day before.
-I also had a few small blisters forming on my feet that I was hoping to soak in the cold coastal seawater at some point.
+I also had a few small blisters starting to form on my feet that I was hoping to soak in the cold coastal seawater at some point.

-Breakfast at the albergue consisted of toast with butter and marmalade and a few cups of coffee, which was a decent start.
+Breakfast at the albergue consisted of toast with butter and marmalade along with a few cups of coffee, which was a decent start.
 I followed that up with a large bowl of Greek yogurt with walnuts that I had purchased the evening before in Ribadesella.

 After finishing breakfast, I walked down the quiet country roads that eventually led me back out towards the coast.
 Following the long day I just had, my body was still quite tired, and I was already thinking about stopping early to go for a swim.